Spanish Ferias: How to Rock Despite Being ‘Guiri’!

 Take the necessary time to get a make-up resistant to the stresses and strains of a long day and hot temperatures.
-A flamenca make-up normally highlights only eyes or lips.
+A flamenco make-up normally highlights only eyes or lips.
 You usually gather your hair in a bun and decorate it with a big flower on top or just below the ear.

 You might want to combine your dress with a complementary fan and you’ll better choose shoes to dance all day (and night) long.
-Alpargatas (“canvas shoes”) are always a good choice!
+Alpargatas (canvas shoes) are always a good choice!

 3. Be prepared to dance!

-There is no way to escape the vibrant rhythms of a feria and you WILL be invited to dance!
+There is no way to escape the vibrant rhythms of a feria and you will be invited to dance!

 Each sevillana song consists of 4 parts with a different dance each.
-Its music is very lighthearted and should not be mistaken as Flamenco.
+Its music is very lighthearted and should not be mistaken as flamenco.
 Although the rhythm seems tricky at the beginning, the steps are really easy to catch.
 I suggest to watch some Youtube dancing tutorials and practice the steps at home.
 It’s really easy to do!

-A little tip: dance with a Spanish friend, she will make you feel comfortable and confident.
+A little tip: dance with a Spanish friend.
+She will make you feel comfortable and confident.
 Many cities also offer very cheap dancing lessons in the months before the beginning of the fair.
 The rest is mostly about pretending to know what you are doing!

 4. Make sure your friends are dressed up too!

 The more, the merrier!
 It’s much more fun to go to the feria with a group of friends.
-If you go dressed up all together, you’ll automatically feel more confident in your flamenca dress.
+If you go dressed up all together, you’ll automatically feel more confident in your flamenco dress.
 The Spanish usually visit ferias in big groups of more than 10 people or with their entire family.

 The strictness of dress codes often depends on the city where the feria is taking place.
-Whereas in Malaga a casual dress code is fine, in Seville a formal suits is often standard.
+Whereas in Malaga, a casual dress code is fine, in Seville, a formal suits is often standard.
 As a general rule, men usually wear an elegant polo shirt or a white shirt.

-5. Don’t start singing “Flamenco”… not even when you’re drunk!
+5. Don’t start singing flamenco!
+Not even when you’re drunk!

-Nothing is more embarrassing than a bunch of guiris pretending to sing Flamenco on the feria!
+Nothing is more embarrassing than a bunch of guiris pretending to sing flamenco on the feria!

-6. When & Where to assist a Spanish Feria
+6. When & where to assist a Spanish Feria

-Ferias don’t have fixed dates, but change every year according to public and religious holidays.
+Ferias don’t have fixed dates but change every year according to public and religious holidays.
 In order to miss none, check the local calendars of the cities you plan to visit on your vacation, or make a short call to their tourist office.

-The Night Fair starts around 8 pm when the recinto ferial (fair ground) is being illuminated by 1000 and 1 lights.
+The night fair starts around 8 pm when the recinto ferial (fairground) is being illuminated by 1000 and 1 lights.
 The later you stay, the more the feria becomes a drunken jolliness!
 Most ferias take place in fair enclosures outside the city centers.
 Public transportation or feria shuttles are the best options to get there without damages.

 7. Every Feria is different!

 Costumes may also vary from town to town.
-In Madrid, ladies go dressed as a chulapa (not a flamenca) and men go as chulapo to the traditional festivities of San Isidro or Verbena de la Paloma.
+In Madrid, ladies go dressed as a chulapa (not a flamenca!) and men go as chulapo to the traditional festivities of San Isidro or Verbena de la Paloma.
 Also the music style is quite different from the Andalusian fairs.